sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### GetMethodsForInstance

-Gets the Interop methods exposed by matching one or more application instances.
+Gets the Interop methods exposed by matching one or more app instances.

 *Parameters:*